 Summer may be winding down, but not the town of Breckenridge!
-Enjoy cool summer temperatures and exciting events like the Summit Foundation’s Rubber Duck Race, the annual Sidewalk Sale, the Great Divide Arts festival and more!
-Discover great prices on summer favorites during Breckenridge’s Sidewalk Sale Days, or find something uniquely special at The Great Divide Arts Festival featuring more than 100 artists.
-Families won’t want to miss the Summit Foundation’s Great Rubber Duck Race, when as may as 10,000 tiny rubber ducks take over the blue river in the heart of Breckenridge.
-Family tip: Take part and purchase a duck – it gets kids excited to watch the race, and the event supports local charities.
+Enjoy cool summer temperatures and exciting events like the Summit Foundation’s Great Rubber Duck Race, the annual Sidewalk Sale, the Great Divide Arts festival and more!
+Discover great prices on summer favorites during Breckenridge’s Sidewalk Sale Days, or find something uniquely special at the Great Divide Arts Festival featuring more than 100 artists.
+Families won’t want to miss the Summit Foundation’s Great Rubber Duck Race, where as may as 10,000 tiny rubber ducks take over the blue river in the heart of Breckenridge, all for a good cause.
+Take part and purchase a duck benefiting the Summit Foundation to win great prizes!

-Breck’s Oktoberfest brings a weekend of parties, polka, German cuisine and plenty of Paulaner beer.
-It’s one of the largest Oktoberfests in the Rocky Mountain region and offers collectible steins imported from Germany.
+Breckenridge Oktoberfest brings a weekend of parties, polka, German cuisine and of course, plenty of Paulaner beer.
+It’s one of the largest Oktoberfest’s in the Rocky Mountain region and offers collectible steins imported from Germany.
+Don’t miss this event, as this is considered one of the top fall festivals in Breckenridge!
 The weekend is a mix of traditional (with Munich’s Paulaner, one of the six breweries who provide beer for the German festival) and local flavor (with Breckenridge Brewery providing local brews).
 Family tip: Local families tend to hit the event Friday or Sunday afternoon, when crowds are fewer.
 On Saturday, more people at Oktoberfest means more runs on the alpine slide at the Breckenridge Fun Park.

 Raise your glasses and join us as we uncork the can’t miss wine festival of the season.
 Master sommeliers, chefs and winemakers invite the public to play, wine and dine during the height of Breckenridge’s fall colors.
 The event will combine a grand tasting in the historic Arts District, seminars and demos with town’s outdoor adventures to create a weekend of fine food and foliage.
 Tickets on sale now.

-One of the oldest film festival in the country, the Breckenridge Festival of Film celebrates the art and craft of filmmaking.
-BFF offers a unique and varied array of independent films, premieres, receptions, educational programs, and retrospectives honoring featured guests.
-The fest also celebrates the spirit of exploration with its popular Adventure Reel, featuring outdoor inspired films.
+One of the oldest film festivals in the country, the Breck Film Fest celebrates the art and craft of filmmaking.
+Breck Film offers a unique and varied array of independent films, premieres, receptions, educational programs, and retrospectives honoring featured guests.
+The fest also celebrates the spirit of exploration with its popular Adventure Reel, featuring outdoor-inspired films.
 It’s a true diverse film experience in an authentic mountain environment.